Anonymous-Humanoid/source-inspector/README.md

 Below are some caveats this extension has that don't have immediate fixes:

+- Obsolete node types are either ignored or replaced by modern browsers, which makes it particularly difficult for us to support them.
+  For instance, try the [entity reference test](./test/entity_reference_test.xhtml) in your browser.
+If you're using a modern browser, everything should be valid HTML.
+But if you look at the page source, there's something weird in the doctype...
 - [XML declarations](https://www.w3.org/TR/2006/REC-xml11-20060816/#NT-XMLDecl)
   are not included in inspected output due to the lack of Firefox DOM APIs necessary to easily regenerate one.
 For more information, see the